Loading...

 • Multi-use items (e.g., items that can reach beyond the scope of the project such as computers, printers, hand or power tools and attachments, etc.)

-If an application is approved for a cost-share allocation, written confirmation will be provided from OSCIA by email (or by post if no email address is provided).
+If an application is approved for a cost-share allocation, written confirmation will be provided from OSCIA by email (or by post, if no email address is provided).
 This approval letter will confirm:

 • Any costs from the application that were deemed ineligible

-• Eligible invoice dates and project completion and claim submission deadlines
+• Eligible invoice dates, project completion and claim submission deadlines

-• What is needed to provide with the claim submission
+• What is needed with the claim submission

 • Instructions on how to verify participation in an eligible KSE

-• Information on how to submit the claim
+• Information on how to submit your claim

-Each project must be complete, fully paid for, and an eligible KSE must be completed before a claim is submitted.
 As part of an eligible project, every claimed cost must be supported by an invoice in the name of the applicant farm business and one of the following proofs of payment:

 • Copy of front and back of cancelled cheque